silenarestrepo/holberton-system_engineering-devops/0x00-shell_basics/README.md

 mkdir: create a directory in a directory
 mv: move a file from a directory to another
 rm: delete a file
 rm -r: delete a directory
+cd ..: change the working directory to the previous one